NodeBB/NodeBB/docs/installing/os/smartos.rst

     e.
 If you used the above steps to setup your redis-server then use the default redis settings.

 7. Start NodeBB process manually:
-    **Note:** This should not be used for production but instead create a deamon manually, use Forever, or use Supervisor :doc:`Take a look at the options here <../../running/index>`.
+    **Note:** This should not be used for production but instead create a deamon manually, use Forever, or use Supervisor. :doc:`Take a look at the options here <../../running/index>`.

     .. code:: bash